1

 高后五年,歙卒,謚為肅侯。 子亭代侯。 二十一年,坐事國人過律,孝文後三年,奪侯,國除。

 In the fifth year of Empress Dowager Gao's reign, Jin Xi died and was posthumously titled Marquis Su.
 His son Ting succeeded to the marquisate.
-After twenty-one years, he was convicted in connection with subjects of his fief who had violated the law.
-In the third year after Emperor Xiaowen, his marquisate was stripped and his state abolished.
+After twenty-one years, he was convicted because subjects of his fief had violated the law.
+In the third year of the Houyuan era of Emperor Wen, his marquisate was stripped and his state abolished.

 10